Lepozepo/cloudinary/README.md

 For more information see the cloudinary's documentation:
 [http://cloudinary.com/documentation/image_transformations#crop_modes](http://cloudinary.com/documentation/image_transformations#crop_modes)

+## How to protect your images
+You will need an **Advanced Cloudinary** account before you can make your images fully private.
+Once you have your account you can do one of 2 things:

+- Set up a custom CNAME and ask Cloudinary to whitelist your domains via email
+- Upload `type:"authenticated"` images and request them via cloudinary's authentication scheme (I'm working on simplifying this part)

 ## Compatibility
 You can use the collection-hooks package to hook up to the offline collection `Cloudinary.collection`.